-Most riders love statistics, distance, speed and ride time are just some of the numbers you can track with mountain bike computers.
+Here is my guide to mountain bike computers.
+Most riders love statistics.
+Distance, speed and ride time are just some of the numbers you can track with mountain bike computers.
 It is good to keep tabs on these numbers.
-Whether it is to monitor your fitness and progression, or to have a bit of banter with your mates when you have beaten them.
+Whether it is to monitor your fitness and progression, or to have a bit of banter with your mates.
 Some people even use their mountain bike computers to see how long they have been riding, in order to know when to service their shocks etc. There are many mountain bike computers on the market, but there are a few things you need to consider before buying one.

 Go for known brands